Troponin TestTroponin

 Procedure

-Troponin I test procedure is a quick, simple test using a few milliliters of blood from the patient’s vein.
-The test timing must be minimum 6 to 12 hours after the start of cardiac symptoms.
+The Troponin I test procedure is a quick, simple test using a few milliliters of blood from the patient’s vein.
+The test timing must be a minimum of 6 to 12 hours after the start of cardiac symptoms.
 No prior test preparation is required.
 The procedure takes around 10 minutes only using a rapid test kit.
-A blood sample is drawn by a needle from a vein in your hand/finger.

 Test Report